SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 to create a description of the vehicle.

 The ``Vehicle`` base class also defines a method called ``makeNoise``.
-This method does not actually do anything for a base ``Vehicle`` instance, but will be customized by subclasses of ``Vehicle`` later on:
+This method doesn't actually do anything for a base ``Vehicle`` instance, but will be customized by subclasses of ``Vehicle`` later on:

 .. testcode:: inheritance